-Before, it was just a dream for women to wake up with a natural-looking and amazing brows on every morning.
-A pair of diamond earrings or 24 karat necklace isn’t the best accessory that a woman can wear, it’s her brows.
+Before, it was just a dream for women to wake up with a natural-looking and amazing brows every morning.
+A pair of diamond earrings or a 24 karat necklace isn’t the best accessory that a woman can wear, it’s her brows.

 Thanks to technology, that dream has come true.
-While there’s a number of eyebrow pencils, powders, gels, and tattooing to get your brows just how you like them, there’s a new technology advancement in the makeup industry that delivers natural-looking hair strokes with the semi-permanent result–MICROBLADING.
+While there’s a number of eyebrow pencils, powders, gels, and tattooing to get your brows just how you like them, there’s new technology advancement in the makeup industry that delivers natural-looking hair strokes with the semi-permanent result–MICROBLADING.

 Microblading is an embroidery of small, precise strokes that mimic the effect of real hairs, and uses a special microblading pen to individually draw on the strokes.

 Unsurprisingly, the technique’s unparalleled natural finish has made its popularity skyrocket in recent months.
-Chances are you’ve probably spotted microblading on your Instagram feed, and may be curious as to whether or not you should give it a try.
+Chances are you’ve probably spotted microblading on your Instagram feed, and maybe curious as to whether or not you should give it a try.